metacpan/metacpan-cpan-extracted/distros/F/File-Meta-Cache/README.md

 to be accessed without adjusting process/user resource limits.

-Files are 'opened' and 'closed' via the cache in order to track how many references to an entry are active (not perl reference counting btw).
+Files are 'opened' and 'closed' via the cache in order to track how many references to an entry are active (not Perl reference counting BTW).
 When an entry has no references, it is eligible to be removed by 'sweeping' the cache.
 This should be done a regular interval to keep the meta data fresh, but long enough to make the cache useful.
 To make this module event system agnostic it